thecodingmachine/integration.joomla.moufla/README.md

    Do not forget to customize your vendor name (the `MyApp` part of the autoloader section).
 4. Create the empty `src/` directory at the root of your project.
-5. Run the install process in Mouf: connect to Mouf UI and run the install process for all the packages (including the Moufla install process of course)
+5. Run the install process in Mouf: connect to Mouf UI (go to localhost/your_folder/vendor/mouf/mouf) and run the install process for all the packages  (including the Moufla install process of course)
-6. In Moufla backend, click the *Extensions* menu, then *Install* submenu.
-Click the "Install from folder" tab and enter this path: `[path to your project]/plugins/moufla`.
-7. When you downloaded Moufla, Composer automatically copied a Moufla plugin in the `wp-content/plugins` directory of Wordpress.
-You need to install this plugin.
-Connect to your Wordpress admin,  select the **Plugins > Installed plugins** menu, and click on the "Activate" button for the "Moufla" plugin.

 Getting started